South Africa – Sardine Run

 The second dive is on one of the most attractive reef dives like "Cathedral" or "Raggies Cave", home to the Ragged Tooth Sharks and a number of other species that can be found in the Shoal!

-Protea Banks is the second main popular attraction for shark diving in South Africa.
+Protea Banks is the second most popular attraction for shark diving in South Africa.
 The situation here is quite similar to Aliwal Shoal.
 We have the same type of speedboat but we launch directly from the sea front.

 The first dive usually is a baited dive.
 We will see blacktip sharks and we will have great chances to see bull sharks, dusky sharks and hammerheads.